UNITED STATES

 Costs related to the recertification of vessels are deferred and amortized over 30 months on a straight-line basis.
 Maintenance costs incurred at the time of the recertification drydocking not related to the recertification of the vessel are expensed as incurred.
 Costs related to vessel improvements that either extend the vessel’s useful life or increase the vessel’s functionality are capitalized and depreciated.

 Fuel and lube costs can fluctuate in any given period depending on the number and distance of vessel mobilizations, the number of active vessels off charter, drydockings, and changes in fuel prices.
 We also incur vessel operating costs aggregated as “other” vessel operating costs.
-These costs consist of brokers’ commissions, training costs, satellite communication fees, agent fees, port fees and other miscellaneous costs.
+These costs consist of brokers’ commissions, training costs, satellite communication fees, agent fees, port fees, freight and other miscellaneous costs.
 Brokers’ commissions are incurred primarily in our non-United States operations where brokers sometimes assist in obtaining work.
 Brokers generally are paid a percentage of day rates and, accordingly, commissions paid to brokers generally fluctuate in accordance with vessel revenue.

 We discuss our liquidity in terms of cash flow that we generate from our operations.
 Our primary sources of capital have been our cash on hand, internally generated funds including operating cash flow, vessel sales and long-term debt financing.
 From time to time, we also issue stock or stock-based financial instruments either in the open market or as currency in acquisitions.
 This ability is impacted by existing market conditions.